ElliotNB/nimbly/README.md

        	 		,"birth_date":[".patient_data_container"]
 		}

 		// define what changes to this.data.* should trigger what _fetch* methods. when the _fetch* method(s)
 		// return, they will store new data on this.data which could trigger UI updates if there's a matching
 		// uiBinding entry above. delay_refresh:true tells the framework that we don't want to update the UI
 		// while one or more fetch methods are still in progress. this prevents UI updates from triggering in rapid
 		// succession if multiple _fetch* methods are invoked ,"dataBindings":{
 			"person_id":{
       			"delay_refresh":true
 				,"methods":["_fetchNewPatient"]
 			}
 		}

 		// this is the default data passed into the component. often times this data is just null because it
 		// must first be populated by the _fetch* methods defined in the initList above.
 		,"data":{
 			"user_name":""
       		,"person_id":3453456
       		,"patient_name":null
      		,"birth_date":null
       		,"admit_date":null
 		}

 		// if set to true, then we do not fire off the _fetch* methods defined in the initList automatically
 		// when the component is initialized -- we would have do it manually at a later time using the this.init() method.
 		,"delayInit":false
 	};

-	var constructor = function(options) {
+	var constructor = function(data, options) {

-  	// overwrite the defaults with any options that were manually passed into the constructor
+		if (typeof data == "undefined") var data = {};
-	 	var options = $.extend(true, defaults, options);
+		if (typeof options == "undefined") var options = {};

         // invoke the base class constructor
-		TXMBase.call(this,"T4MHelloWorld",options);
+		TXMBase.call(this,"T4MHelloWorld", defaults, data, options);

 	};